Ateuluz/final-reality/README.md

 - Entities ready to move should do so in order, depending on surplus (desc).
 - Only one entity at a time can be taking action, it should be known which.

-> Requirements not fully described, so all methods remain public for now.
+> Requirements not fully described, so most methods remain public for now.

 ### Turn Taking